If you only use your vehicle for a part of the year, you can register your vehicle with seasonal registration.

 A renewal invitation will be forwarded approximately 6 weeks before the expiry date.
 If seasonal registration is applied to your vehicle once your registration has expired, a reminder notice will not be sent.

 You can renew a vehicle on seasonal registration for a period of 3 months for light vehicles or 3,6 or 9 months for heavy vehicles.

-When you renew you registration, the lowest administration fee applies provided the registration has expired within 90 days but within 12 months of the previous expiry date.
+When you renew your registration, the lowest administration fee applies provided the registration has expired more than 90 days but within 12 months of the previous expiry date.

 Seasonal registration renewals cannot be processed at Australia Post outlets.
 See other payment options to renew.